 “Why won’t they talk to me, especially when something’s wrong?”

-Hey!
-I’m Telissia Gray, a mum of three and a practicing Speech Pathologist.
+I'm Telissia Gray, a practising Speech Pathologist and mum of three.

 Proven in Practice.